hahnicity/ventMAP/README.md

     # .02 is the sampling rate for the PB-840 corresponding with 1 obs every .02 seconds
     did_plat_occur = check_if_plat_occurs(flow, pressure, .02)
 ```

-## Citing
-If you make use of this library in your own work please cite our work.

-    @article{adams2017development,
-      title={Development and validation of a multi-algorithm analytic platform to detect off-target mechanical ventilation},
-      author={Adams, Jason Y and Lieng, Monica K and Kuhn, Brooks T and Rehm, Greg B and Guo, Edward C and Taylor, Sandra L and Delplanque, Jean-Pierre and Anderson, Nicholas R},
-      journal={Scientific reports},
-      volume={7},
-      number={1},
-      pages={14980},
-      year={2017},
-      publisher={Nature Publishing Group}
-    }